 Students simply do not get adequate review and repetition.
 The goal of phonics instruction must be mastery, not exposure.
 Blevins believes a new skill should be systematically and purposefully reviewed for four to six weeks after being introduced.
 Don’t give up on it until all of your students can successfully apply the skill to authentic reading and writing experiences well after the initial introduction!

 Most curriculums are pretty fast paced so you have to really be intentional to find time for review and repetition.
 In his book, Blevins suggests the following types of practice which will allow you to weave in the review and repetition your students will need for mastery.

 - Blending work: List words with the new target skill as well as work skills previously taught.

-- Dictation: Model how you transfer phonics skills to spelling, allow students to apply the try it out and include words with patterns you have previously taught.
+- Dictation: Model how you transfer phonics skills to spelling, allow students to apply and try it out.
+Include words with patterns you have previously taught.

 - Word building: Use a limited number of letter cards to build a series of words that vary by one or two letters.
 For example, words would be built in this sequence: up, cup, cut, but, bug and rug.
-Build in review by modifying the sequence to include a few new skills.
+Build in review by modifying the sequence to include a few previously taught skills.
 Add the short vowels a and i and the sequence becomes: up, cup, cap, cat, cut, but, bat, bug, big, rig, rag, and rug!

 - Word Sorts: Give students word cards and ask them to sort them by related sounds or spellings.
 Include words with patterns you have previously taught.